Frequently Asked Questions

 HEIGHT- Normally the minimum height is between 5'0-5'1 and the maximum ranges between 5'8-6'3.
 The height requirements are DIFFERENT at every airline.
 Many airlines do not even have height requirements, but instead require that you be able to reach to a specified vertical height.

 VISION: Correctable eyewear or contact are allowed to ensure you can meet the corrected vision requirements.

 WEIGHT: There are NO weight standards at US airlines.
 You will only be visually assessed and the recruiter is looking for weight in proportion to height.

 EDUCATION: Only a high school diploma (Or GED) is required.
 NO prior schooling or training is required.
 The airline that hires you will provide all of your training.
 Airline training material is highly specific and safety sensitive and cannot be purchased.
 You cannot receive your airline training from any place other than the airline, regardless of what you might see on the internet.
 My guide does offer a chapter on successfully surviving Flight Attendant Training.

 CUSTOMER SERVICE: Some airlines will require some customer service experience.
 This can be in any type of situation that brought you into contact with the public in some capacity.
 Usually, if you can demonstrate in your interview that you are aware of and can perform effective customer service, you are considered qualified.

-TEN YEAR BACKGROUND CHECK: You must be able to pass a ten year background check and drug screening.
+TEN YEAR BACKGROUND CHECK: You must be able to pass a ten year background check, fingerprint and drug screening.

-MEDICAL EVALUATION: Once selected you will undergo a physical to ensure you are in good health and able to perform the duties of an FA.
+MEDICAL EVALUATION: Once selected you will undergo a medical physical and agility test to ensure you are in good health and able to perform the duties of an FA.

 As you can see, compared with most careers, the basic requirements for the flight attendant position make it very attainable, and that is why there are so many applicants for every one flight attendant opening.
 My guide is intended to set you apart, prepare you and help get you the job.